greenelab/knowledge-graph-review/manuscript.md

 Typically, eigenmaps work well when knowledge graphs have a sparse number of edges between nodes but struggle when presented with denser networks [@QcVYdxZu; @FE8pyO0l; @KzDGRrSP].
 An open area of exploration is to adapt these methods to accommodate knowledge graphs that have a large number of edges.

-Matrix factorization is a powerful technique that uses a matrices such as  an adjacency matrix as input.
+Matrix factorization is a powerful technique that represents high dimensional data in a low dimensional space.
-Common approaches involve using SVD, Laplacian eigenmaps or variants of the two to construct low dimensional representations.
+Common approaches involve using SVD, Laplacian eigenmaps or variants of the two to decompose matrices into smaller rectangular forms.
+Regarding knowledge graphs, the adjacency matrix ($A$) is the typical matrix that gets decomposed, but the laplacian matrix ($L=D-A$) can be used as well.
-Despite reported success, the dependence on matrices like an adjacency matrix creates an issue of scalability as matrices of large networks would take too much memory for a regular computer to operate well.
+Despite reported success, the dependence on matrices creates an issue of scalability as matrices of large networks may reach memory limitations.
-Furthermore, these methods treat all edge types the same, but a possible extension is to incorporate node and edge types as sources of input.
+Furthermore, the approaches we discussed consider all edge types as equivalent.
+This limitations could be mitigated by new approaches designed to accommodate multiple node and edge types separately.

 #### Translational Distance Models